 The Energy Breakthrough Challenge is a three-day event held in Maryborough in November each year.
 Each team comprises eight team members of 4 girls and 4 boys.
 New Gisborne participate in two events Human Powered Vehicle (HPV) and Pushcart.

-Since 1991, the Energy Breakthrough has provided opportunities for students, teachers, parents and local industry to work together to design and construct a vehicle, a machine or innovation in technology that will represent an ‘energy breakthrough’.
+Since 1991, Energy Breakthrough has provided opportunities for students, teachers, parents and local industry to work together to design and construct a vehicle, a machine or innovation in technology that will represent an ‘energy breakthrough’.

 The program is unique in that all teams must compete across three areas of assessment: Design and Construction, Display and Presentation and Trials.